ahazem/ruby-conf-18-notes/day-3/building-a-memex-with-ruby.md

 Talks about how he used to save every little piece of information about himself.

-Shows post-stamps, reports from school, among many other things.
+Shows post-stamps, reports from school, among other things.

 Decided to build a memex for himself.